And greetings to you, music lovers, thrill seekers, and conversationalists all across the fruited plane.

 Anyway, the point is a black, let's just call it metrosexual, okay?

-A black Metro Sanctual could have been transgender, could have been gay, who is it for us to say?
+A black metro sanctual could have been transgender, could have been gay.

-Talked about Trump's book and America's greatness, and when a white guy starts talking about greatness, my Negro senses start tingling, because there ain't no greatness in America's past because of slavery and so forth.
+And when a white guy starts talking about greatness, my Negro senses start tingling because there ain't no greatness in America's past because of slavery and so forth.

-Here Grab soundbite number 25.
+Grab soundbite number 25.

-And the professorette's name is Stephanie Shonikan.
+And Professor Ett's name is Stephanie Shaunikin or Shaunikan.

-Shunakan, not sure how she pronounces it.
+I'm not sure how she pronounces it.

-The question from Wolf Blitzer was, how did things get so bad, professor?
+The question from Wolf Blitzer was, how did things get so bad, Professor?

 How did they get so bad?